mikhail-moro/simple-classes-shedule-android-app/README.md

 ## In the next builds:
-  + Visual bugs for devices with a small screen will be fixed
+  + Visual bugs for devices with a small screen will be fixed.
+  + Notification bugs will be fixed, notification type selection will be added.
+  + The correct auto-authorization will be added.
+  + Selection of color themes will be added.